Mariano Montilla: Later career

 In 1824, Montilla was appointed commanding general of the department of Zulia and promoted to divisional general.
 The following year he returned to Cartagena de Indias, where he served as commander of the department of Magdalena.
 In 1828 he was appointed leader of department of the Isthmus (Panama) and Magdalena.
 In 1830 he was involved in a movement that supported Rafael Urdaneta as president of Gran Colombia.
 As a result, in January 1832, the Ministry of War and Navy of New Granada passed a decree deemed him a traitor to the fatherland and expelled him from New Granada.
 However, in January 1833, Congress allowed him to return, and in November 1833 Montilla was appointed minister plenipotentiary to restore friendly relations with England and France and to seek recognition of Venezuelan independence from Spain, a mission that was largely successful.
 He died in Caracas in 1851, and in 1896 his remains were moved to the National Pantheon of Venezuela.

+Legacy

+Montilla appears as a Comandante General in Sid Meier's Civilization VI, available only to users playing as the Gran Colombia civilization.